boldflight/BibleConverter/test_EPUB/output/1kings.md

 [21] When Rehoboam arrived in Jerusalem, he summoned 180,000 skilled warriors from all Judah and the tribe of Benjamin to attack Israel and restore the kingdom to Rehoboam son of Solomon.
 [22] But God told Shemaiah the prophet,
-[23] “Say this to King Rehoboam son of Solomon of Judah, and to all Judah and Benjamin, as well as the rest of the people, [24] ‘This is what the Lord has said: “Do not attack and make war with your brothers, the Israelites.
+[23] “Say this to King Rehoboam son of Solomon of Judah, and to all Judah and Benjamin, as well as the rest of the people, [24] ‘This is what the **Lord** has said: “Do not attack and make war with your brothers, the Israelites.
 Each of you go home.
 Indeed this thing has happened because of me.”’”
-So they obeyed the Lord’s message.
-They went home in keeping with the Lord’s message.
+So they obeyed the **Lord’**s message.
+They went home in keeping with the **Lord’**s message.

 ### Jeroboam Makes Golden Calves

 [25] Jeroboam built up Shechem in the Ephraimite hill country and lived there.
 From there he went out and built up Penuel.
 [26] Jeroboam then thought to himself: “Now the Davidic dynasty could regain the kingdom.
-[27] If these people go up to offer sacrifices in the Lord’s temple in Jerusalem, their loyalty could shift to their former master, King Rehoboam of Judah.
+[27] If these people go up to offer sacrifices in the **Lord**’s temple in Jerusalem, their loyalty could shift to their former master, King Rehoboam of Judah.
 They might kill me and return to King Rehoboam of Judah.”
 [28] After the king had consulted with his advisers, he made two golden calves.
 Then he said to the people, “It is too much trouble for you to go up to Jerusalem.
 Look, Israel, here are your gods who brought you up from the land of Egypt.”
 [29] He put one in Bethel and the other in Dan.
 [30] This caused Israel to sin; the people went to Bethel and Dan to worship the calves.